peopleware/openapi/resource/search-and-to-many-associations.md

 Consider the example where the UI displays the details of `Y` resource `/my-service/v1/y/abc`.
 In the example, imagine `X` resources are identified by humans by the `title` property.
-When the associated `R` resources of `Y` resource `/my-service/v1/y/abc` are shown in its details, the user needs to see the `title` of the `X` resource on which the represented `R` resource depends.
+When the associated `R` resources of `Y` resource `/my-service/v1/y/abc` are shown in its details, the user needs to see the `title` of the `X` resource to which the represented `R` resource has a to-one association.

 The UI can get the collection of associated `R` resources for `/my-service/v1/y/abc` with search request